 He soon placed the following notice in the Black Hills Pioneer:

-Ironically, as Hickok was being buried in the plot that Utter paid for, Jack McCall’s murder trial was taking place at McDaniel’s Theatre.
+Ironically, as Hickok was being buried in the plot that Utter paid for, Jack McCall’s murder trial took place at McDaniel’s Theatre.
 In the farce of the trial, McCall was found not guilty and allowed to be let go.
 However, it was later found that the trial was illegal as the Deadwood camp had no authority.
-McCall was soon picked up by U.S. Marshals, was retried and hanged in Yankton, South Dakota on March 1, 1877.
+McCall was soon picked up by U.S. Marshals, was retried and hanged in Yankton, South Dakota, on March 1, 1877.